College Entrance Tests

 - have received an ACT composite score of 20 or higher or

-- have received an SAT total score of 950 or higher
+- have received a SAT total score of 1030 or higher

-College Campus Visits: List of questions to ask when you visit.
+College Campus Visits: A list of questions to ask when you visit.
 Go.Visit.College

 The Common Application is a non-profit organization that serves students and member institutions by providing an admission application -online and in print- that students may submit to any of their nearly 300 members.
 If you are applying to a number of selective colleges, this application can save you valuable time.
 For more information on participating colleges and universities and the Common Application go online to www.commonapp.org